 Summary of Use during Lactation

-Hydrocortisone (cortisol) is a normal component of breastmilk that passes from the mother's bloodstream into milk.
-Hydrocortisone has not been studied in breastmilk after exogenous administration in pharmacologic amounts.
-Although it is unlikely that dangerous amounts of hydrocortisone would reach the infant, a better studied alternate corticosteroid might be preferred.
-Use of hydrocortisone as an enema would not be expected to cause any adverse effects in breastfed infants.
-Local injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants, but might occasionally cause temporary loss of milk supply.
+Hydrocortisone (cortisol) is a normal component of breastmilk, but it has not been studied in milk after exogenous administration in pharmacologic amounts.
+Although it is unlikely that dangerous amounts of hydrocortisone would reach the infant, a better studied corticosteroid might be preferred.
+Maternal use of hydrocortisone as an enema would not be expected to cause any adverse effects in breastfed infants.
+Local maternal injections, such as for tendinitis, would not be expected to cause any adverse effects in breastfed infants, but might occasionally cause temporary loss of milk supply.
 See also Hydrocortisone, Topical.

 Free cortisol was measured in 13 women on days 1, 2, and 3 postpartum (7 spontaneous births) or days 3, 4, and 5 postpartum (6 elective cesarean sections).
 Milk levels were measured before and after nursing, but the values were not statistically different.
 In the women with spontaneous deliveries, before and after milk levels averaged 17.2 mcg/L on day 1, 16.8 mcg/L on day 2, and 7.4 mcg/L on day 3 postpartum.
 In the women with cesarean deliveries, before and after milk levels averaged 26.5 mcg/L on day 3, 15.1 mcg/L on day 4, and 14.1 mcg/L on day 6 postpartum.